ryanatkn/cosmicplayground/src/sy/README.md

 ## motivation

-The goal of `sy` is to maximize control and minimize footprint.
+`sy` is a css tool that tries to maximize control and minimize footprint.
+The goal is to support powerful, typesafe, leak-proof abstractions that disappear before runtime.
+Its target audience is developers who are comfortable with js and build tools, and who want to deliver the best possible UX without compromising much on DX.

 ## overview